 (e) Right to Rescind Notice of Redemption.
 The District has the right to rescind any notice of the optional redemption of Refunding Bonds under subsection (a) of this Section by written notice to the Paying Agent on or prior to the dated fixed for redemption.
 Any notice of redemption shall be cancelled and annulled if for any reason funds will not be or are not available on the date fixed for redemption for the payment in full of the Refunding Bonds then called for redemption.
 The District and the Paying Agent shall have no liability to the Refunding Bond Owners or any other party related to or arising from such rescission of redemption.
-The Paying Agent shall give notice of such rescission of redemption to the respective Owners of the Refunding Bonds to the Securities Depositories and the Municipal Securities Rulemaking Board.
+The Paying Agent shall give notice of such rescission of redemption to the respective Owners of the Refunding Bonds designated for redemption, at their addresses appearing on the Registration Books, and also to the Securities Depositories and the Municipal Securities Rulemaking Board.
 The District may give a conditional notice of the optional redemption of any Refunding Bonds under subsection (a) of this Section, which notice shall make reference to the right of the District to rescind such notice as provided in this subsection (e).